Turtlepaw/trivia-docs/guide/README.md

 - Have Node.js v16 installed
 - Know at least a bit of js

-If you have had those great, please continue with the guide!
+If you have those great, please continue with the guide!
 If you don't you should probably learn js before you begin with this guide.

 ## Discord support server
 If you run into a bug or need help with Easy Trivia you can join our Discord support server!